 Cost to scholar: £90

-Our Nettlecombe residential provides a unique opportunity to meet like-minded individuals and develop new ecological skills and knowledge.
+Our Rhyd-y-Creuau residential provides a unique opportunity to meet like-minded individuals and develop new ecological skills and knowledge.
 With activities focusing on identification of local flora and fauna, habitat management and practical conservation, there is so much on offer with this exciting opportunity!

 5 day residential, Monday to Friday